TAM Methodology: An Explanation and Example of Total Addressable Market Analysis

 - Projecting out WeWork's revenue for five years' time gives a estimation of $33.8 billion, which corresponds to 20.9% of its SAM.
 This corroborates with a total estimated 25% market share held by all coworking businesses, of which WeWork is a leading player.

 - Relative to its TAM, WeWork's SAM and SOM are 12.4% and 2.6% respectively.
 The large gap between the TAM, but small gap between SAM and SOM demonstrate that the business is a niche player, but highly effective and desirable within its niche.

 TAM Is a Popular Metric That Is Often Misunderstood

 Total addressable market (TAM, occasionally referred to as total available market) is a form of market sizing that enables a business to define the holistic revenue opportunity offered from its product or service.
 It is an exercise that will shed light towards the level of effort and funding to be put into a new business line, because it provides guidelines about the largesse of its economic potential.

-In modern times, a TAM has become a crucial metric and a more creative process of calculating it has emerged due to the increased speed in which new markets are evolving.
+In finance, TAM has become an important metric and a more creative process of calculating it has emerged due to the increased speed in which new markets are evolving.
 The realization of Moore’s Law is shortening technological improvement cycles and adding (exciting) uncertainty about the rapid coalescence of markets.
 For that, a deep understanding about TAM allows entrepreneurs to be aware of the blurred lines between their markets.

 The importance of a TAM exercise is primarily to understand the revenue opportunity, but it also offers secondary advantages: